 This is entirely dependent on timelines.
 However, Alcami recommends to at least engage in conversations with the FDA about testing protocols, as requirements change and every formulations is different.

 - What types of studies are performed within abuse deterrence?

 The typical studies mimic real-world abuse of the opioid in question.
 Some main examples are: physical manipulation evaluations, large volume extractions, syringeability testing, smoking studies, liquid-liquid and free-base extractions, and if needed, isolation of opioid/antagonist studies.
 Alcami can also build a customizable project that suits the clients’ needs.

-Angela Moore has over 11 years of experience performing analytical testing in the pharmaceutical industry for both branded and generic products and their active pharmaceutical ingredients.
-She has considerable experience successfully executing several Category 1 in vitro abuse-deterrent studies.
-She also performs MD/MV studies for API and Drug Products, generates technical test protocols and reports, and is the subject matter expert for the company in abuse-deterrent products and testing.
-Angela holds both Masters of Science and Bachelor of Science degrees in Chemistry from East Carolina University.
+Angela Moore, M.Sc. has over 12 years of experience performing analytical testing in the pharmaceutical industry for both branded and generic products and their active pharmaceutical ingredients.
+She has considerable experience successfully executing several FDA Category 1 in vitro abuse-deterrent studies on drug products that are designed to help combat opioid abuse.
+She also performs development and validation studies for API and Drug Products, generates technical test protocols and reports, and is the subject matter expert for the company in abuse-deterrent products and testing.
+Angela holds both Master of Science and Bachelor of Science degrees in Chemistry from East Carolina University.